 Lewis helps literature-lovers by distinguishing Escape from Escapism.
 All reading is an escape: “it involves a temporary transference of the mind from our actual surroundings to things merely imagined or conceived.
 This happens when we read history or science no less than when we read fictions” (p.
 68).
 Understood this way, to escape is neither good nor bad.
 In fact, it underlies many of our hobbies.

 Escapism, on the other hand, involves “escaping too often, or for too long, or into the wrong things, or using escape as a substitute for action” (p.
 69).
 We are guilty of escapism when our reading penetrates so far into our lives that we cannot function properly.
 I have seen someone take a fictional romance and try to re-create its whispers and wonders into a real relationship.
-I fall to escapism when, instead of setting my behind behind a desk to write, I grab a trilogy from my bookshelf to read.
-Money must be earned and food must be cooked and loved ones must be held.
+I fall to escapism when, instead of setting my behind behind a desk to write, I grab a story from my bookshelf to hide in.
+Money must be made and food must be cooked and loved ones must be held.
 Any reading- or any hobby- that is put before these things is escapism.